-The interchange rate is comprised of over hundreds of different smaller fees, each based on differing factors.
+The interchange rate is comprised of hundreds of different smaller fees, each based on differing factors.
 Therefore, the fees are not actually static; retailers can make adjustments to lower them.
 Any factor that increases the risk of fraud, for instance, will drive the rates up.
 But retailers can diminish these rates only so far.
-After all, interchange fees are a major source of revenue for the card networks.
+After all, interchange fees are a major source of revenue for card networks.
 The average interchange rate varies by type of transaction, but the entire processing fees typically lie somewhere around 2-2.5%.

-However, the European Union (in addition to several other governing bodies across the world) have long fought against seemingly egregious fees attached to debit and credit transactions.
+However, the European Union (in addition to several other governing bodies across the world) has long fought against seemingly egregious fees attached to debit and credit transactions.
 In fact, initial investigations began in 1997.
 Years after launching an antitrust investigation into the major card companies, an agreement was met between Visa/Mastercard and the EU to put a cap on interchange rates for all transactions at 0.2% and 0.3% for debit and credit purchases, respectively (Visa and Mastercard had already been abiding by these guidelines for years, but it became legal in 2015).
 They also capped card-not-present (CNP) and online interchange rates at 1.15% for debit and 1.50% for credit transactions.

 By doing so, they hoped that fee structures would be simplified and retail prices would not be artificially inflated.
 High fees, they argued, are directly passed on to the merchant, and then indirectly absorbed by the consumer.
 In an effort to solidify the regulation, there are no loopholes or other means of circumventing the rule.
 Furthermore, the MIF cap is in place for 5.5 years.